-Masterclass A - Teaching Kids To Code
+Masterclass A - Teaching Kids To Code *ALMOST SOLD OUT*

 The language of the future - programming, data and information - requires awareness and understanding of the concepts that are fundamental to Digital Technologies.
 Teachers and students alike need support to develop the skills and knowledge necessary to take advantage of what it offers.

 This masterclass will give you with a solid foundation for the new Australian Digital Technologies Curriculum, and provide resources, activities and pedagogical approaches to enable your students to succeed.
 Whether you're an experienced IT educator, or you've had little exposure to programming before, there'll be something for everyone in this masterclass!

 This Masterclass is led by the Australian Computing Academy, and authors of the Australian Digital Technologies Curriculum.
 The Australian Computing Academy (ACA) is a Commonwealth funded project developing resources that will be freely available to students and teachers across Australia to learn about programming and related concepts in Digital Technologies.

 Educators of all year levels seeking to improve their understanding of the Australian Digital Technologies Curriculum